Frankish language: German Franconia

 The Franks also expanded their rule southeast into parts of Germany.
 Their language had some influence on local dialects, especially for terms relating to warfare.

 However, since the language of both the administration and the Church was Latin, this unification did not lead to the development of a supra-regional variety of Franconian nor a standardized German language.
 At the same time that the Franks were expanding southeast into what is now southern Germany, there were linguistic changes taking place in the region.
 The High German consonant shift (or second Germanic consonant shift) was a phonological development (sound change) that took place in the southern parts of the West Germanic dialect continuum in several phases, probably beginning between the 3rd and 5th centuries AD, and was almost complete before the earliest written records in the High German language were made in the 9th century.
 The resulting language, Old High German, can be neatly contrasted with Low Franconian, which for the most part did not experience the shift.

-Franconian languages

-The set of dialects of the Franks who continued to live in their original territory in Germany eventually developed in three different ways and eventually formed three modern branches of Franconian languages.